-Two years later, while Joseph was still in prison, Pharaoh had two bad dreams that worried him.
+Two years later, while Joseph was still in prison, Pharaoh had two dreams that worried him.
 None of his wise men could understand the meaning of the dreams.
-Then the butler remembered how Joseph had given him the meaning of his dream, and told Pharaoh about Joseph.
+Then the butler remembered how Joseph had given him the meaning of his dream, and told Pharaoh about him.

 "Have him brought before me at once!" ordered Pharaoh.
-Joseph quickly cleaned up and was soon standing before the king of Egypt.
+Joseph was soon standing before the king of Egypt.
 With God's help, he told Pharaoh the meaning of his dreams.

 "God has shown Pharaoh what He is about to do," said Joseph.
-"There will be seven years of good crops, followed by seven years of terrible famine.
-You would be wise to put someone in charge of storing grain during the seven good years to save for the seven years of famine."
+"There will be seven years of good crops followed by seven years of terrible famine.
+You would be wise to put someone in charge of storing grain during the good years to save for the years of famine."

-After hearing Joseph's wise advice, Pharaoh decided to make him ruler, or governor, under him of all Egypt.
+After hearing Joseph's wise advice, Pharaoh decided to make him ruler, or governor, of all Egypt under him.
 He put Joseph in charge of storing grain for the coming famine.
 God was greatly blessing Joseph because of his continued obedience.

-After the seven good years, the famine began as Joseph had said.
+After the seven good years, the famine began as Joseph foretold.
 When people ran out of food, they went to Joseph who sold them the amount of grain they needed.

-The famine was great in the land of Canaan, too.
-Hearing that the Egyptians were selling grain, Jacob sent his sons there to buy some.
-He kept his youngest son, Benjamin, at home for fear of losing him as he had lost Joseph several years earlier.
+The famine was very great in Canaan too.
+Hearing that the Egyptians were selling grain, Jacob sent ten of his sons there to buy some.
+He kept his youngest son Benjamin at home for fear of losing him as he had lost Joseph several years earlier.